The journey not the arrival matters.

 Watch the world go by.

-Some of the most beautiful sights I’ve seen in my life were glimpsed through a car window: A lush canopy of trees arching over the curve in a country road in my Arkansas hometown.
+Some of the most interesting sights I’ve seen in my life were glimpsed through a car window: A lush canopy of trees arching over the curve in a country road in my Arkansas hometown.
 Shingled rooftops, somewhere in Illinois, standing like islands in the yellow flood waters of the Mississippi River.
 A beautiful, abandoned stone farmhouse on a lonely Texas plain.
 The skeletal figures of blackened trees standing sentinel in a Louisiana swamp, thrown into silhouette by the colors of the setting sun.
 Even decades later, these scenes are chiseled on my memory.

 Experience the scenery with your kids.
 Look for what is beautiful — or at least interesting.
 Talk about it together.
 Discuss the trees, rock formations, or cloud shapes, or the animals and birds you see.
 Identify the lakes and rivers you cross.
 Show them sand dunes, swamps, and deserts.
 Talk about the architecture of homes, churches, and skyscrapers.
 Point out bridges, railroads, oil wells, shipyards, factories, grain elevators, farm crops, barns, and battlefields.